omid-sar/Finetuning_Llama2_7b_in_French/README.md

-# Fine-tuning Llama-2-7b using QLoRA on Google Colab
+# Fine-tuning Llama-2-7b using QLoRA in French on Google Colab

 ## Goal

-The goal of this project is to fine-tune the Llama-2-7b model on a single T4 GPU provided by Google Colab to turn it into a chatbot that can respond to questions in French.
-We leverage the PEFT library from the Hugging Face ecosystem and QLoRA for more memory-efficient fine-tuning.
+The goal of this project is to adapt the Llama-2-7b model, which initially might not have proficiency in French, to understand and respond accurately to queries in the French language.
+This adaptation involves fine-tuning the model on a dataset of French novels, allowing it to comprehend the nuances, syntax, and semantics of the French language.
+By leveraging the PEFT library from the Hugging Face ecosystem and QLoRA for more memory-efficient fine-tuning on a single T4 GPU provided by Google Colab, we aim to create a chatbot that can effectively answer questions posed in French.

 ## Overview